 (Updated March 2018)

 The Portal’s collection of Security maps was recently updated based on input from the Department of Defense and other federal agencies.
-The changes include the consolidation of maps showing military training areas into a smaller set of maps that span the full Atlantic coast and the Gulf of Mexico, the retirement of select maps, and the addition of one new map designed to aid ocean planning work.
+The changes include the consolidation of several maps showing individual military training areas into a smaller set that covers the full Atlantic coast and the Gulf of Mexico, the retirement of select maps, and the addition of new maps designed to aid ocean planning work.

-The following data can now be accessed by clicking on the Security theme heading in Marine Planner:
+The following data can now be accessed by clicking on the Security theme in Marine Planner:

-- Military Regulated Airspace: Federally authorized airpsaces with defined vertical and lateral limits that are reserved for Naval flight operations.
+Military Regulated Airspace: Federally authorized airpsaces reserved for Naval flight operations.

-- Military Use Special Airspace: Areas designated for flight operations that can require limitations be imposed on civilian and other aircraft not participating in those operations.
+Military Use Special Airspace: Areas designated for flight operations that can require limitations be imposed on civilian and other aircraft.

-The new layers augment an existing selection of map layers available on the Portal under the Security theme.
-These include the Unexploded Ordnances, Military Installation Location, and Danger Zones & Restricted Areas maps.
-The Portal also hosts a layer in its Renewable Energy theme called the Department of Defense Offshore Wind Mission Compatibility Assessment, which grades individual offshore wind energy lease blocks based on their compatibility with DoD operations.
+The Portal also hosts a layer in its Renewable Energy theme called the Department of Defense Offshore Wind Mission Compatibility Assessment, which- grades individual offshore wind energy lease blocks based on their compatibility with Department of Defense operations.

 For more information on the Portal’s Department of Defense data, visit the Data Catalog’s Security section.